-On Sunday, September 8, 2019, at La Plaza de Cultura y Artes in downtown Los Angeles, Joe hosted a Tortilla Painting workshop at the annual KCRW Tortilla Tournament.
-It was a tremendous success with hundreds of kids and their parents painting on Tortillas for free.
+On Sunday, September 8, 2019, at La Plaza de Cultura y Artes in downtown Los Angeles, Joe hosted a Tortilla Painting workshop at the annual Gustavo Arrellano's KCRW Tortilla Tournament.
+It was a tremendous success with hundreds of kids and their parents painting on Tortillas."

 Later that evening at the same venue, La Plaza de Cultura y Artes hosted a viewing party for Joe's TV appearance on ABC's "To Tell The Truth".
 The program's premise is that celebrity guest judges have to guess who is telling the truth among three contestants.
 None of the judges guessed that Joe was the true Tortilla Artist.
 At the end of the program, Joe presented host Anthony Anderson's mother with a Tortilla Portrait of her.

 Joe’s unique Tortilla artwork has been published in the Los Angeles Times, Washington Post, Salt Lake City Tribune, Fresno Bee and several “Ripley’s Believe It or Not” books as well as being showcased in Italian, German, Asian and other newspapers and magazines all over the world.

 Joe's goal is to leave this world a better place then he found it.
 That is why he is committed to using his God-given artistic gifts to raise our understanding and consciousness of one another.
 To empower and inspire everyone to lift up their earth neighbor to that higher level that our creator always intended us to aspire to.

 Joe has always been drawn to unorthodox media in his art.
 Born in San Jose, California, he spent much of his childhood in the border town of Calexico.
 It was there that his art career began: using mud to make figurines, scrap wood to carve into toy swords, and other pieces created from objects he found, since he had very few store-bought toys to play with.
 “Necessity fuels creativity,” he said.